 Find your Certified EHR product below:

-Please review the 2016 Tipsheet and the table below to understand how to meet the EHR Incentive Program requirements in 2016..
+Please review the 2019 Stage 3 Spec sheet and the table below to understand how to meet the program requirements.

-Protect electronic protected health information created or maintained by the CEHRT through the implementation of appropriate technical capabilities.
+Protect electronic protected health information (ePHI) created or maintained by the certified electronic health record technology (CEHRT) through the implementation of appropriate technical, administrative, and physical safeguards.

 CLINICAL DECISION SUPPORT

-Use clinical decision support to improve performance on high-priority health conditions.
+Implement clinical decision support (CDS) interventions focused on improving performance on high-priority health conditions.

 COMPUTERIZED PROVIDER ORDER ENTRY

-Use computerized provider order entry for medication, laboratory, and radiology orders directly entered by any licensed healthcare professional who can enter orders into the medical record per state, local, and professional guidelines.
+Use computerized provider order entry (CPOE) for medication, laboratory, and diagnostic imaging orders directly entered by any licensed healthcare professional, credentialed medical assistant, or a medical staff member credentialed to and performing the equivalent duties of a credentialed medical assistant, who can enter orders into the medical record per state, local, and professional guidelines.

 HEALTH INFORMATION EXCHANGE